pagkly/Zed/Investopedia3/How the Loan-to-Deposit Ratio (LDR) Measures a Bank's Liquidity.md

 The proper LDR is a delicate balance for banks.
 If banks lend too much of their deposits, they might overextend themselves, particularly in an economic downturn.
 However, if banks lend too few of their deposits, they might have opportunity cost since their deposits would be sitting on their balance sheets earning no revenue.
 Banks with low LTD ratios might have lower interest income resulting in lower earnings.

-Multiple factors can drive changes in the loan-to-deposit ratios.
-[Economic conditions](https://www.investopedia.com/terms/e/economic-conditions.asp) can impact loan demand as well as how much investors deposit.
+Multiple factors can drive changes in the loan-to-deposit ratios. [[Economic conditions]](https://www.investopedia.com/terms/e/economic-conditions.asp) can impact loan demand as well as how much investors deposit.
 If consumers are unemployed, they're unlikely to increase their deposits.
-The [Federal Reserve](https://www.investopedia.com/terms/f/federalreservebank.asp) bank regulates monetary policy by raising and lowering [interest rates](https://www.investopedia.com/terms/i/interestrate.asp).
+The [[Federal Reserve]](https://www.investopedia.com/terms/f/federalreservebank.asp) bank regulates monetary policy by raising and lowering [[interest rates]](https://www.investopedia.com/terms/i/interestrate.asp).
 If rates are low, loan demand might increase depending on the economic conditions.
 In short, there are many outside factors that impact a bank's LDR.

 ## What Is an Ideal LDR?

 Typically, the ideal loan-to-deposit ratio is 80% to 90%.
 A loan-to-deposit ratio of 100% means a bank loaned one dollar to customers for every dollar received in deposits it received.
 It also means a bank will not have significant reserves available for expected or unexpected contingencies.

 Regulations also factor into how banks are managed and ultimately their loan-to-deposit ratios.
-The Office of the Comptroller of the Currency, the Board of Governors of the Federal Reserve System, and the [Federal Deposit Insurance Corporation](https://www.investopedia.com/terms/f/fdic.asp) do not set minimum or maximum loan-to-deposit ratios for banks.
-However, these agencies monitor banks to see if their ratios are compliant with section 109 of the [Riegle-Neal Interstate Banking and Branching Efficiency Act of 1994 (Interstate Act)](https://www.investopedia.com/terms/i/interstate-banking.asp).
+The Office of the Comptroller of the Currency, the Board of Governors of the Federal Reserve System, and the [[Federal Deposit Insurance Corporation]](https://www.investopedia.com/terms/f/fdic.asp) do not set minimum or maximum loan-to-deposit ratios for banks.
+However, these agencies monitor banks to see if their ratios are compliant with section 109 of the [[Riegle-Neal Interstate Banking and Branching Efficiency Act of 1994 (Interstate Act)]](https://www.investopedia.com/terms/i/interstate-banking.asp).

 ## Example of LDR